tophat/yvm/README.md

 Pesky yarn versions got you down?
 Automatically and easilly manage those versions.

-YVM will automatically use the correct yarn version when you run any yarn commands in any folder with a `.yvmrc` file.
+YVM will automatically use the correct yarn version when you run any yarn commands in any folder with a `package.json`, `.yvmrc` or any other [supported configuration](https://yvm.js.org/docs/faq#declare-yvm-version-in-a-configuration-file-where-can-i-place-my-version-number) file.
 Otherwise, it will use you a globally set version of yarn.

 ## Motivation